 ASSISTANTS: Registered nurses and/or technicians who are employees of the facility providing your procedure will assist the physician.
-Students, industry representatives or other observers will not be permitted to be present without your permission.
-CRNA services at this facility are provided by Animas Anesthesia Associates, LLC.
+Students, industry representatives or other observers will not be permitted to be present without your written permission.
 Other physicians or assistants are rarely necessary during endoscopy, though occasionally the physician may request an opinion regarding a finding or technique from another physician during a procedure.